twilco/twilco.github.io/_posts/2019-03-27-riscv-from-scratch-2.markdown

 The `freedom-e-sdk` made it trivial for us to compile, debug, and run any C program on an emulated or physical RISC-V processor.
 We didn't have to worry about setting up any linker scripts or writing a runtime, which (for C and other languages with minimal runtimes) initializes our stack, calls our `main` function, and more.
 This is great if you're looking to quickly become productive, but these details are exactly the sort of thing we want to learn about!

-TODO: Fix this section.
-Will this be one post or two?
 In this post, we'll break free from the `freedom-e-sdk`.
-We'll write and attempt to debug a simple C program of our own, unveil the magic hidden behind `main`, and examine the hardware layout of a `qemu` machine.

-This means examining, and to a lesser extent modifying, linker scripts, writing a runtime to get our program setup and running, and finally invoking GDB and stepping through and running our program.
+We'll write and attempt to debug a simple C program of our own, unveil the magic hidden behind `main`, and examine the hardware layout of a `qemu` virtual machine.
+We'll then examine and modify a linker script, write our own C runtime to get our program setup and running, and finally invoke GDB and step through our program.

 ### The naive approach